Hope is being able to see that there is light despite all of the darkness.– Desmond Tutu

 I gave up my permanent address.
 Moved around the state.
 Lived with friends and family between jobs.

-Yes, a soul-shaking series of events had led to a turbulent life crisis.
+Indeed, a series of soul-shaking events thrust me into tough times and a turbulent life crisis.

 Because the darkness has brought me to the light I see today.